I am obsessed with vintage Yamaha amplifiers

 It can drive 200 watts into four speakers at 8 ohms, with a frequency response of 20Hz to 20kHz.
 Total harmonic distortion is 0.008 per cent, while the signal-to-noise is 125dB.

-Where the Yamaha MX-1 differs from most amplifiers, particularly newer stuff, is that it can drive speakers at both 4 ohms and 2 ohms.
+Where the Yamaha MX-1 differs from most amplifiers, particularly newer stuff, is that it can also drive speakers at both 4 ohms and 2 ohms.
 The former getting 260 watts and the latter 320 watts.
-Enough to power just about any home speaker.
+Enough to power just about any home speaker ever made.

 Yamaha MX-1 Nichicon 36000uF capacitors